azekillDIABLO/Broker.bat/README.txt

 have this in your broker.bat file:

 del *.* cls
-^This is the default config.
+⇪This is the default config.

 ⏵ Why creating this?
 I didn't liked the restrictions on Windows while deleting files, so I created a